What is a sinus infection?

 There are several ways to treat a sinus infection and relieve symptoms at home with the help of home remedies and over-the-counter medications such as nasal sprays, painkillers, and antihistamines.
 It can take about 7 to 10 days to get rid of a sinus infection.

 9 signs and symptoms of a sinus infection

 How is a sinus infection treated?

 - Over-the-counter medications: OTC medication like paracetamol or ibuprofen can help relieve symptoms such as pain and fever.

-- Nasal decongestant sprays: Nasal decongestant sprays like oxymetazoline can reduce swelling and congestion, relieving nasal obstruction.
+- Nasal decongestant sprays: Nasal decongestant sprays like oxymetazoline can reduce swelling and congestion, relieving the nasal obstruction.
 But, they should not be used for too long as long-term use of these sprays can damage the nasal mucosa.
 Hence, should be used after consulting with a doctor.

 - Antibiotics: Antibiotics may be prescribed by a doctor to get rid of the infection faster and prevent complications.

 People may be able to treat a sinus infection at home by relieving painful symptoms and taking steps to allow the immune system to fight off the infection.

 - Humidifiers: A humidifier adds moisture to the air which reduces dryness and softens dried mucus, helping the mucus clear out easily.